ShadowCrawler0/shadowsploit/README.md

 UPDATES
 -

-new updates and features in sc_framework v1.8:
+new updates and features in sc_framework v1.9:

-- added 10 new exploits.
+- added 12 exploits
-- added 7 auxiliary exploits.
+- added 8 payloads
-- added 1 cve exploits.
+- added 1 cve-exploit
+- added 2 auxiliary exploits
-- added sniffer modules.
+- added 2 wordlists
 - fixed some exploits.
 - fixed the bugs and error.